SOCKS5 Proxy Settings

 Benefits

-• Enhanced security, helping you protect your sensitive data and preventing unauthorized access.
+• Enhanced security helps you protect your sensitive data and prevent unauthorized access.

 • Better access control, allowing proxy administrators to control who can access the proxy with user credentials.